Design Engineering Theory Topics - Home Page

 • Once the etching process has been completed, the PCB will need to be prepared and populated with components.

 • The PCB will need to be drilled using the appropriate size drill bit, usually 1mm, this will be slightly bigger for components with thicker legs.
+1.5mm for the download sockets.

 • Components are then pushed through the holes and then soldered in place on the opposite side where the copper tracks are.